Blog posts

 Conclusion

-They say that the best way to eat an elephant is bite-by-bite, and Spanish is the same way.
-This is our first installment of Spanish Grammar for Expats, where we are helping to raise your awareness and understanding of some very simple, but important, verbs, and phrases.
+As the saying goes, “The best way to eat an elephant is bite by bite,” and learning Spanish is no different.
+This is the first installment of Spanish Grammar for Expats, where we aim to raise your awareness and understanding of key verbs and phrases that are simple yet essential.

-If you found this article useful – help us fund more of them and become a part of our process by sponsoring us on Patreon!
-For the cost of a cup of coffee you help us cover our monthly expenses and even travel!
+If you found this article helpful, consider supporting our work and helping us create more valuable content by sponsoring us on Patreon!
+For the price of a cup of coffee, you can contribute to covering our monthly expenses and even fund our travels!

 Become a Patron!